rikby/html-entries/README.md

 # HTML Entries
-This Ruby gem may help to fetch entries data by provided intructions from HTML.
+This Ruby gem may help to fetch entries data from HTML by provided intructions.

 ## Installation